ZryletTC/UCR-U16-CS10v/README.md

-# UCR-U16-CS12v
+# UCR-U16-CS10v
-#####Collection of my work from online class, CS10v, I took from UCR's Dr. Brian Linard.
+###Collection of my work from online class, CS10v, I took from UCR's Dr. Brian Linard.

 This class covered the basics of C++: